Updated October 27, 2020.

 The “privacy paradox” makes it hard for us to keep our own privacy intact.

-In other words, the visitors and users of your website do care about their privacy, they just don’t want to think about it all the time.
+In other words, the users of your website do care about their privacy, they just don’t want to think about it all the time.

 The consent fatigue phenomenon is a clear symptom of information avoidance.
 Your users just click at whatever pops up out of exasperation of constantly being forced to face their own privacy matters, especially when faced with bad, non-compliant cookie messages and cookie texts.

 You, as the website owner, are undoubtably aware of the weary and frustrated reaction of end-users towards cookie banners online.
 “I just click accept, cause I’m so tired of seeing them”, is an all-too common response in conversations on this subject matter.